Subscribe and receive the latest news from the industry Article

 One of the hottest properties to come out of the Asian market in years, "Yo-Kai Watch" is readying for its global debut with the help of a host of top-tier broadcast and licensing partners.

 "'Yo-Kai Watch' is the perfect balance of light-hearted comedy, coupled with a real depth of content," says Yukari Hayakawa, chief operating officer, Level-5 Abby, the company's North American division.
-"This
+"This is not your typical animated series in the sense that it was first developed as a robust video game, with an incredibly diverse story world and over 230 characters, all with back stories.
+As we developed the television series, we already had this incredibly rich, diverse universe to tap into."

 The series is a joint production of Level-5, Dentsu and TV Tokyo, and already boasts a slate of top-tier partners including Nintendo, whose 3DS video games have sold more than 8 million units in Japan, and master toy licensee (excluding Japan) Hasbro.
 (Fun fact: the Nintendo video games, developed in partnership with Level-5, accounted for three of the six best-selling console and handheld games in Japan last year.)